Marine Atlantic: Current operations

 The 96 nmi Port aux Basques route is operated year-round.
 This service was assumed by Canadian National Railway in 1949 from the Newfoundland Railway when the Dominion of Newfoundland entered into Canadian Confederation.

 The 280 nmi Argentia, Placentia route is operated seasonally during the summer (June–September).
 This service was established by CNR in 1967.
-As a result of the 2020 COVID-19 pandemic, the Argentia, Placentia service was suspended for the year on 8 May 2020.
+As a result of the 2020 COVID-19 pandemic, the Argentia, Placentia service was suspended for that year on May 8, 2020.